-- 9.4.1 Minor Activities are those activities, other than immediate, standard or major activities, where the planned working is 3 working days or less.
-Activities lasting less than 3 working days but which require a traffic regulation order, such as a temporary road closure, will be classified as a Major Activity and will be subject to the requirements in 9.2 above. - 9.4.2 An application for a Minor Activity Permit shall be submitted to the Permit Authority in accordance with the timescales given in Table 1 below and must include a description of the proposed activity together with the proposed start and end dates of the activity. - 9.4.3 Minor activities will be subject to conditions.
+- 9.4.1 Minor Activities are those activities, where the planned working is 3 days or less.
+Activities lasting less than 3 days but which require a traffic regulation order, such as a temporary road closure, will be classified as a Major Activity and will be subject to the requirements in 9.2 above. - 9.4.2 An application for a Minor Activity Permit shall be submitted to the Permit Authority in accordance with the timescales given in Table 1 below and must include a description of the proposed activity together with the proposed start and end dates of the activity. - 9.4.3 Minor activities will be subject to conditions.